ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/wallet-contracts.md

 ### Wallet V5

-This is an extensible wallet specification developed by the Tonkeeper team, aimed at replacing V4 and allowing arbitrary extensions.
+It is the most modern wallet version at the moment developed by the Tonkeeper team, aimed at replacing V4 and allowing arbitrary extensions.

 The V5 wallet standard offers many benefits that improve the experience for both users and merchants.
 V5 supports gas-free transactions, account delegation and recovery, subscription payments using tokens and Toncoin, and low-cost multi-transfers.
 In addition to retaining the previous functionality (v4), the new contract allows you to send up to 255 messages at a time.

 Wallet source code:
  * [ton-blockchain/wallet-contract-v5](https://github.com/ton-blockchain/wallet-contract-v5)

-TL-B schemes:
+TL-B scheme:
  * [ton-blockchain/wallet-contract-v5/types.tlb] (https://github.com/ton-blockchain/wallet-contract-v5/blob/main/types.tlb)
- * [ton/crypto/block/block.tlb] (https://github.com/ton-blockchain/ton/blob/5c392e0f2d946877bb79a09ed35068f7b0bd333a/crypto/block/block.tlb#L380)

 :::caution
 In contrast to previous wallet versions specification we will relly on [TL-B](/v3/documentation/data-formats/tlb/tl-b-language) schemes, due to relative complexity of this wallet version interfaces realization, we will provide some description for each of those, nethertheless basic understanding is still required.
 In combination with wallet source code it should be enouth.